laurencee9/GRGImage/README.md

 ### Plotting

 A Gnuplot script does the plotting for us.
 In the past, I used matplotlib but it was very slow (2-3 minutes for plotting).
-I also use a `d3.js` script to show the images in the browser that I could release if requested.
+I also used a `d3.js` script to show the images in the browser that I could release if requested.

 The Gnuplot script takes some parameters